anthonylangsworth/RayTracer/README.md

 This project implements and explores ray tracing based on Kevin Suffern's 2007 book "Ray Tracing from the Ground Up" published by A K Peters, Ltd ("the book").
 Kevin was my graphics lecturer when I attended university.
 His enthusiasm and patience made the topic come alive.
 Thank you, Kevin!

+Ray tracing is the practice of generating images by mathematically firing light rays at observing their interaction, such as reflection or refraction.
+Ray tracing produces many of the scenes movies and is finding its way into games, based on the work from companies like NVidia.

 The goals of this project are to:
 1. Educate me (and hopefully others) on ray tracing concepts and execution.
 2. Create attractive images using multiple light sources, shading, texturing and meshes.